 Use the drop downs below for a full rundown of what we’re watching and how it could impact the industry.

-Beginning for property placed in service in 2023, the base credit for buildings with four or more stories that exceed 25 percent of ASHRAE standards in effect three years before a building is placed into service would be $0.50 per square foot for energy savings.
-It would increase by $0.02 per square foot for every percentage point by which energy savings exceed the 25 percent baseline threshold, up to $1.00 per square foot.
-Bonus amounts, as described above, are available for taxpayers both prevailing wages and meeting apprenticeship requirements.
+Beginning for property placed in service in 2023, the base deduction for buildings with four or more stories that exceed 25 percent of ASHRAE standards in effect three years before a building is placed into service will be $0.50 per square foot for energy savings.
+It will increase by $0.02 per square foot for every percentage point by which energy savings exceed the 25 percent baseline threshold, up to $1.00 per square foot.
+Bonus amounts of five times the base amount are available for taxpayers meeting both prevailing wage and apprenticeship requirements.

 Finally, the provision includes a special rule to enable REITs to take advantage of the deduction.

-The proposal would extend the New Energy Efficient Home Credit (which under current law applies to buildings of three or fewer stories but after 2022 would apply to all buildings meeting the requirements of the ENERGY STAR Multifamily New Construction Program) through 2032.
+The Act extends the New Energy Efficient Home Credit (which under current law applies to buildings of three or fewer stories but after 2022 will apply to all buildings meeting the requirements of the ENERGY STAR Multifamily New Construction Program) through 2032.
 For multifamily units acquired after 2022, a base credit of $500 is provided for units that participate in the ENERGY STAR Multifamily New Construction Program while meeting both national and regional program requirements.
-It is, however, unclear whether units will decide to participate in this program.
 A base credit of $1,000 is available to multifamily homes certified as zero energy ready under the Department of Energy Zero Energy Ready Home Program.
-Bonus amounts, as described above, are available for taxpayers meeting applicable prevailing wage requirements.
+Bonus credit amounts totaling five times the base credit are available for taxpayers meeting applicable prevailing wage requirements.
 Finally, a provision is included so that the credit may be better used in conjunction with the Low-Income Housing Tax Credit.

 The package allocates $330 million in grants to help states adopt the most recent residential and commercial building energy codes International Energy Conservation Code ASHRAE Standard 90.1-2019 or codes achieving equal or greater energy savings.
 In addition, it provides state and local governments $670 million to adopt building codes that meet or exceed the zero-energy provisions in the 2021 IECC.